smarkets/flake8-strict/README.rst

 0.1.2
 '''''

+* Fixed a "ValueError: need more than 2 values to unpack" error (GitHub issue #1).
 * Fixed handling argument lists with keyword-only arguments (compatibility with PEP 3102), this now doesn't raise S101 in this case as it would be a syntax error.